- Written by Alok Kumar

-This feature provides a cli command showing the list of mac addresses which could not be learned due to hash collision in the hardware table.
+This feature provides a CLI command showing the list of mac addresses that could not be learned due to hash collision in the hardware table.
 A hash collision occurs when two or more distinct pieces of data map to the same entry ( or slot ) in the hardware table.
-It can happen when the hash function used to calculate the index for a given mac address results in the already occupied index, resulting in failure of inserting the later mac address to the hardware table.
+It can happen when the hash function used to calculate the index for a given mac address results in the already occupied index, resulting in the failure of inserting the later mac address to the hardware table.

 Access Control Lists (ACL) use packet classification to mark certain packets going through the packet processor pipeline and then take configured action against them.
 Rules are defined based on various fields of packets and usually TCAM is used to match packets to rules.
 For example, there can be a rule to match the packet source IP address against a list of IP addresses, and drop the packet if there is a match.
 This will be expressed in TCAM with multiple entries matching the list of IP addresses.
 Number of entries is reduced by masking off bits, if possible.
 TCAM is a limited resource, so with classifiers having a large number of rules and a big field list, TCAM runs out of resources.